Brewtarget/brewtarget/dev-doc/database.markdown

 ### Update the existing tables
 You will still be responsible for handling the migration code in `DatabaseSchemaHelper`, as well as updating the Hop object itself to do the new work.
 This is work you would have had to do anyway, but all the rest (writing to the table, creating the table from scratch, etc) is now done.
 Instead of editing in 7 (or 8) places just to add the new column, you have to edit three.

+### A note on `Q_PROPERTY`
+For all of the abstraction to work, it is really important that the `Q_PROPERTY` for any new parameter is defined properly.
+There are several places in the new system where I use Qt's metaobject system to access values.
+If the new property is not defined via `Q_PROPERTY`, the right thing will not happen.

 ## New Tables
 This would be harder, but the general idea would be along these lines.